 1. You Don’t Think Before Taking Action

-Bonus tip: While we’re on the topic of making decisions, I recommend that you watch this TED talk on the importance of asking the right questions before approaching any type of work.
+Bonus tip: While we’re on the topic of making decisions, I recommend that you watch this TED Talk on the importance of asking the right questions before approaching any type of work.

 2. You Try to Improve What Already Works

-3. You Focus on Too Many Strategies at Once
+3. You Focus On Too Many Strategies at Once

 4. You Don’t Finish What You Started

-The modern productivity obsession feeds on a want for instant gratification and immediate results: “How to Become a Millionaire (Quickly)”, “5 Easy Ways to Increase Your Profit by 300%”, “How to Read a Book in 2 Hours”—you get the idea.
+Unfortunately, the modern productivity obsession feeds on a want for instant gratification and immediate results: “How to Become a Millionaire (Quickly)”, “5 Easy Ways to Increase Your Profit by 300%”, “How to Read a Book in 2 Hours”—you get the idea.
 It’s not surprising that very few of those “successful” people ever mention perseverance and consistency as elements of their master strategies.

 5. Your Tools Are Using You

-Bonus tip: Even though I rely on tools like time trackers, to-do lists and digital calendars to manage my workflow, using multiple solutions that serve a similar purpose does more harm than good.
+Bonus tip: Even though I rely on tools like time trackers, to-do lists, and digital calendars to manage my workflow, using multiple solutions that serve a similar purpose does more harm than good.
 If you feel that researching and comparing productivity software has become your little hobby, have a look at this article.

 The Bottom Line

 Chasing the rabbit of productivity has become an international sport.
-Nobody knows exactly what the rules are, but since the game is afoot we feel compelled to participate.
+Nobody knows exactly what the rules are, but since the game is afoot, we feel compelled to participate.

-Just like the snake oil peddlers of the “Old West”, productivity gurus go to great lengths to sell the “best,” “fastest,” and “easiest” methods that will allow you to excel in business and personal life.
-But sometimes it just pays off to flex the muscle of skepticism a bit.
+Just like the snake oil peddlers of the Old West, productivity gurus go to great lengths to sell the “best,” “fastest,” and “easiest” methods that will allow you to excel in business and personal life.
+But sometimes, a little skepticism can go a long way.